cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 *Test coverage* is a measure of the degree to which the source code of your program is executed while running its test suite.
-The *Hypermodern Python Cookiecutter* requires full test coverage.
+The |HPC| requires full test coverage.

 Code coverage is measured using `Coverage.py`_.
 When the test suite completes,